-Here are 7 qualities of good change agents:
+Here are 7 characteristics of good change agents:

-Courageous – Change agent leaders are willing to receive criticism and still move forward.
-They know how to filter through what is valid criticism — worth hearing — and what’s simply a venting of personal interest.
-They unwaveringly push through the junk that clouds progress.
+Change agent leaders are willing to receive criticism and still move forward.
+They know how to filter through what is valid criticism – worth hearing – and what’s simply a venting of personal interest.
+They unwaveringly push through the junk which clouds progress.

-Relational – Good change agent leaders value the opinions of other people and work hard to gain trust.
-They know that ultimate change can’t happen without human capital and they are constantly investing in relationships.
+Good change agent leaders value the opinions of other people and work hard to gain trust.
+They know ultimate change can’t happen without human capital and they are constantly investing in relationships.
 Networking is one of a change agents greatest tools.

-Creative – Good change agents are able to see paths to success others can’t yet see.
-I need to be honest here and say that I’d rather be strategic than creative.
+Good change agents are able to see paths to success others can’t yet see.
+I need to be honest here and say I’d rather be strategic than creative.
 There are some who can always find a way to make their ideas work, but it comes at the expense of others.
-But, change happens with creativity.
+But, change often happens because someone chose to be creative.
 Effective change is one of the best forms of art in the field of leadership.
-That takes creativity.
+This takes creativity.